Economics

 • ECON 1002 (Principles of Macroeconomics)

-Students receive credit for 1001 and/or 1002 with an AP score of 5 or an IB score of 6 or 7 on higher level (HL) exam in Microeconomics and/or Macroeconomics.
-ECON 1003 (Principles of Economics: Micro & Macro combined) may be taken instead of 1001 and 1002 (but not by students who have taken ECON 1001, 1002, or received course credit via AP or IB).
-Students who take 1003 instead of 1001 and 1002 will be required to take an additional economics elective to reach the required total of six courses in Economics.
-Students who take ECON 1003 instead of 1001 and 1002 will require an additional economics elective.
+ECON 1003 (Principles of Economics: Micro & Macro combined) may be taken instead of 1001 and 1002 (but not by students who have already taken ECON 1001 and/or 1002, or who have received course credit via AP or IB).
+Students who take ECON 1003 instead of 1001 and 1002 will be required to take an additional economics elective, to bring the total number of courses taken to seve.

 • ECON 2101 (Intermediate Microeconomics) or ECON 2102 (Intermediate Macroeconomics)

-Students interested in taking ECON 3001 (Econometrics) as an elective must take ECON 2110 or MATH 2140 as a pre-requisite
+Students interested in taking ECON 3001 (Econometrics) as an elective must take ECON 2110 or MATH 2140 as a prerequisite for that course.

 • Economics Electives (2 courses)